 Our support and financing are provided by: The Presbyterian Church (U.S.A.), The United Church of Christ, and The Christian Church (Disciples of Christ).

-The Wesley Foundation at the University of Houston started through the United Methodist Church, purpose is simple: to make disciples of Jesus Christ by connecting campus, community, and Christ.
+The Wesley Foundation at the University of Houston started through the United Methodist Church.
+Our purpose is simple: to make disciples of Jesus Christ by connecting campus, community, and Christ.